akeneo/pim-docs/design_pim/overview.rst

     );

 This is the simplest view we can create using Backbone.
-It will result into an empty div if we add it to the DOM.
+It will result in an empty div if we add it to the DOM.

 The real stuff
 ++++++++++++++